lreimer/k8s-fleet-capi-gitops/vcluster/README.md

 - [Kustomize](https://kustomize.io)
 - [vcluster](https://www.vcluster.com/docs/getting-started/setup)

-## GKE Cluster Setup
+## Create a CAPI Management Cluster

-In this initial step we will create the GKE cluster using the official Google `gcloud` CLI.
+In this step we will create the GKE cluster using the official Google `gcloud` CLI.
 We will also install and enable additional built-in addons.

 1. Configure your local `gcloud` configuration to use the `cloud-native-experience-lab` project and `europe-west1-b` as compute zone.
 2. Create a GKE cluster with the following settings and properties: